 [Related: 5 Things Trump’s Tax Returns Could Reveal]

-This Clinton transparency is in stark contrast to Mr. Trump's refusal to share his tax returns for public scrutiny, even after repeated requests.
+This Clinton transparency is in stark contrast to Mr. Trump’s refusal to share his tax returns for public scrutiny, even after repeated requests.
 Even billionaire investor Warren Buffett has asked Trump to share his tax returns, to no avail.
-Former GOP presidential candidate Mitt Romney believes Trump's returns contain a "bombshell" that would expose him in various ways.
-But since there is no legal requirement that a candidate share their returns, it's only precedent that Trump is neglecting.The BEST SALES on Amazon NOW ]
+Former GOP presidential candidate Mitt Romney believes Trump’s returns contain a “bombshell” that would expose him in various ways.
+But since there is no legal requirement that a candidate share their returns, it’s only precedent that Trump is neglecting.Up to 70% off on Hottest Amazon Deals]